noirotm/flvmeta/man/flvmeta.1.md

 Its memory usage remains minimal, as it uses a two-pass reading algorithm which permits the computation of all necessary tags without loading anything more than the file's tags headers in memory.
-Only the dumping of JSON data can consume more memory, since the bundled `mjson` library constructs a data tree in memory before outputting the formatted data.

 # COMMANDS